 Wyandotte chickens are beautiful, ornamental chickens.
 Although nine colors are recognized by The American Poultry Association, Wyandottes primarily are sold in two of those colors (silver-laced and golden-laced)…

 Wyandotte Chicken Breed History

 Wyandotte chickens originated in the U.S. However, little is known about their breeding background and history.
 They where originally called ‘American Sebrights’.
 However, when they where accepted by the APA (American Poultry Association) in 1883, the name was changed to ‘Wyandotte’.

 Wyandottes are very eye-catching chickens.
 They make very beautiful ornamental chickens for the casual backyard chicken keeper.
 They also perform well as show chickens.

 Wyandottes are fairly large, dual purpose chickens.
 Standard Wyandotte hens weigh 6-7 pounds.
 Standard Wyandotte roosters weigh 8-9 pounds.
-However, there is a bantam variation available (usually for order as they are not very common).
+However, there is a bantam variation available (usually for order as they are not extremely common).
 Bantam Wyandotte hens weighs ~36 oz and bantam Wyandotte roosters weigh ~40 oz.

 Other Physical Characteristics

 Wyandotte chickens lay ~200 light brown colored eggs per year.
 However, standard (non-bantam) wyandotte they are dual purpose.
-Wyandottes are a heritage breed and the original strains are known to be fair meat chickens (similar to other breeds that have heritage versions like Rhode Island Reds, New Hampshire Reds, Plymouth Rocks and Orpingtons).
+Wyandottes are a heritage breed and the original strains are known to be fair meat chickens (like Rhode Island Reds, New Hampshire Reds, Plymouth Rocks, Orpingtons, Dorkings and Sussexes).

 Wyandottes and very mellow, low key type chickens.
-They also bear confinement well.
-However, the breed can be dominative/assertive (like the Plymouth Rock or Rhode Island Red).
+They also generally bear confinement well.
+However, since the breed is large and can be dominative/assertive (like the Plymouth Rock or Rhode Island Red).
 This means that they are often near the top of the pecking order.

 Wyandottes can have a pleasant, eye catching appearance which is perfect if you are looking for an ornamental egg-layer.
 However, they also tend to be more vocal than most other breeds I am familiar with… Wyandottes will definitely give you a heads up if they think they are being shorthanded on the treats!

 Note: Tweetie (the hen featured in the images above) is more darkly colored than most Silver-laced chickens.
 Chicken breeds that are not sold by a breeder, who breeds true to the standard, may vary quite a bit in appearance.
 Below is a more lightly colored silver-laced Wyandotte rooster for reference.